How we gather evidence in our regulatory and disciplinary investigations

 - Proportionality – Using our resources and powers appropriately to establish the relevant facts in a way that is fair and effective.

-- Promptness – using our powers to cut through delay, particularly if the firm is being obstructive.
+- Promptness – using our powers to cut through delay, particularly if the regulated person or firm is being obstructive.

 - Transparency – ensuring and demonstrating that we have checked all relevant facts.